-Investing in the cryptocurrency market space can be a bit risky for cryptocurrency investors, as investing directly in cryptocurrency (CC) requires the use of new tools and adoption of some new ideas.
-So if you decide to dip your toes in this market, you need to have a very good idea of what you will do and what to expect.
+Investing in Crypto Currency market space can be a bit daunting for a traditional investor, as investing in Crypto Currency (CC) directly requires the use of new tools and the adoption of new concepts.
+So if you decide to dive into this market, you have a very good idea of what to do and what to expect.

-To buy and sell CC you need to choose an exchange that deals in the products you want to buy and sell, be it Bitcoin, Litcoin or more than 1300 player tokens.
-In previous editions we have briefly described the products and services available on several exchanges to give you an idea of the different offers.
-There are many exchanges to choose from and they all do things their own way.
-See things that are important to you, for example:
+CC buying and selling requires you to choose an Exchange that deals with the products you want to buy and sell, be it Bitcoin, Litecoin or more than the other 1300 tokens in the game.
+In previous editions we have briefly described the products and services available in some exchanges to give you an idea of the different offerings.
+There are so many types it’s hard to say.
+Find things that are important to you, such as:

-– Deposit policy, procedure and cost of each procedure
+– Deposit policies, methods and costs of each method

-– They do no fiat currency transactions for deposits and withdrawals
+– What fiat currency they use to make deposits and withdrawals

-– The products they trade in such as crypto coins, gold, silver, etc.
+– The products they sell, such as cryptocurrencies, gold, silver, etc.

-Your exchange will keep your CC in your storage.
-Many offer “cold storage” which means your currencies will be kept “offline” until you indicate that you want to do something with them.
-There have been reports of exchanges being hacked and lots of coins being stolen.
-Think of your currencies as having a bank account on the exchange, but remember that your coins are only digital and all blockchain transactions are immutable.
-Unlike your bank, these exchanges do not have deposit insurance, so be aware that hackers are always there to get your crypto coins and try their best to steal them.
-Exchanges typically provide password protected accounts and offer a number of 2-multiplier authentication schemes – with serious consideration to protect your account from hackers.
+Your Exchange will store your CCs for you.
+Many offer “cold storage,” which means that your coins are kept “offline” until you indicate that you want to do something with them.
+There is news that the Exchange has been hacked and a lot of coins have been stolen.
+Remember that your coins are in an Exchange bank account, but remember that your coins are digital only and all blockchain transactions are non-refundable.
+Unlike your banks, these exchanges do not have deposit insurance, so keep in mind that hackers are always there trying to get and steal your Crypto Coins.
+Exchanges generally offer password-protected accounts, and many offer two-factor authorization schemes – something that should be taken seriously to protect your account from hackers.

-Given that hackers like to exchange and prey on your account, we always recommend that you use a digital wallet for your coins.
-Moving coins between your exchange account and your wallet is relatively easy.
-Be sure to choose a wallet that handles all the coins you want to buy and sell.
-Your wallet is also a device that you use to “spend” your coins with merchants who accept CC to pay.
+Considering that Hacker likes to capture Exchanges and your account, we always recommend using a digital wallet for your coins.
+It’s fairly easy to move coins between your Exchange account and your wallet.
+Make sure you choose a wallet that handles all the coins you want to buy and sell.
+Your wallet is also a device that you use to “spend” your money with merchants that accept CC for payment.
 The two types of wallets are “hot” and “cold”.
-Hot wallets are very easy to use but they keep your coins open on the Internet, but only on your computer, not on an exchange server.
-Cold wallets use offline storage media such as specialized hardware memory sticks and general hard copy printouts.
-Using a cool wallet makes transactions more complicated but they are the most secure.
+Hot wallets are easy to use, but they reveal your coins on the Internet, but only on your computer, not on the Exchange server.
+Cold wallets use offline storage media, such as specialized hardware memory sticks and simple paper printing.
+Using a cold wallet makes transactions difficult, but they are the safest.

-Your wallet has a “personal” key that allows you to start all the transactions you want to start.
-You have a “public” key that is shared on the network so that all users can identify your account when you are involved in a transaction.
-When hackers get your private key, they can take your coins anywhere and that is irreversible.
+Your wallet has a “private” key that allows you to start all the transactions you want to start.
+You also have a “shared” key shared on the web so that all users can identify your account when they participate in a transaction with you.
+When hackers get your private key, they can take your coins to wherever they want, and it’s irreversible.

-Despite all the challenges and wild volatility, we are confident that the underlying blockchain technology is a game changer, and will revolutionize how transactions move forward.
+Despite all the challenges and wild volatility, we are confident that the underlying blockchain technology is a game changer that will reverse the way transactions are conducted in the future.